EricApgar/live-speech-to-text/README.md

 ## OS:

 ### Supported:
-* Windows 11
 * Linux (Raspberry Pi OS Bookworm)
    * For details on setting up recording devices on the RPi, see [this wiki](https://github.com/EricApgar/HowToRaspberryPi/wiki).
+   * Performance on other Linux distributions has not been tested.
+* Windows 11 (see note below about minor differences)

 ### Windows Differences:
-There are two packages that need to be installed separately for full functionality on Windows.
-These haven't been fully test with this repo and may or may not work after installing.
+There are two packages that need to be installed separately for *full* functionality on Windows, however most of the tools will work without them.
+These libraries haven't been fully tested with this repo and may or may not work after installing.
 * cudnn_ops_infer64_8.dll
-  * Required to run the Systran/faster-whisper-tiny.en model.
+  * Required to run only the "Systran/faster-whisper-tiny.en" model.
 * ffmpeg
-  * REquired by the Hugging Face transformers "pipeline" module.
-This only affects transcription on a recorded audio file (i.e. .flac).
-It doesn't affect the continuous ASR which is done by streaming raw audio data.
+  * This only affects transcription of a recorded audio file (i.e. .flac, .wav).
+It doesn't affect the continuous ASR ability which is done by streaming raw audio data.

 ## Hardware:
 The table below are combinations of Hardware and Models that have been tested.
 These tests were done using "continuous_asr.py" to determine the working ability of the model.
 A model that was too large and caused freezing or other problems has no time listed for Transcription Time.